IslandViewPTA/islandview-pta-site/content/news/2020-11-newsletter.md

 {{< fig src="Celebrate-Digital-Ad.png" align="center" class="max-w-xs" >}}

+Every year, the Anacortes Schools Foundation throws their "Celebrate the Season" event to raise money in support of ASD students.
+This year, funds are being raised to support COVID-19 Relief, Mental Health supports, STEM Programs, Visual and Performing Arts Programs, Impact Summer School, Preschool Scholarships and more!

+**Your help is needed!** Island View PTA will be contributing a fun 'Some Like it Hot' ensemble of firepit-themed accessories.
+See this sign-up to be a part of the hottest auction item this year.

 Thank you to all those students that submitted artwork for the ASF Celebrate the Season Student Art Contest.
-Among so many wonderful submissions, three Island View students will have work included in this year's auction: congratulations to Olive B., Sophia N., and Maya H!
+Among so many wonderful submissions, **three Island View students will have work included in this year's auction: congratulations to Olive B., Sophia N., and Maya H!**

-Island View will be assembling an incredible assortment of

 ## Share Art with Senior Center